Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 A 16-gram float would be suitable for very large rivers like the Niagara River.
 For most Wisconsin rivers, a 4-gram to 6-gram float is preferred.

-When it comes to split shots or weights for float fishing in Wisconsin, it is recommended to use dark-colored round split shots.
+When it comes to split shots or weights, it is recommended to use dark-colored round split shots.
 Shiny weights or those with removable wings should be avoided as they can spook the fish or attract unwanted attention.
 Subdued weights that don’t distract from the bait are preferred.

-Selecting the right bait is crucial for successful float fishing in Wisconsin.
+Selecting the right bait is crucial for success in Wisconsin.
 While there is a wide range of baits available, it is important to focus on the most effective and consistent options.
 These baits have been proven to yield results and are favored by experienced guides.
-Consider the following baits for float fishing in Wisconsin:
+Consider the following baits.

 - Salmon Eggs and Trout Eggs: These baits can be highly effective for trout, steelhead, and salmon during certain times of the year.